download2025/kerberos-test/README.md

-I apologize, upon reflection the structure I provided promoted assumptions and generalizations about the platform.
-A more ethical approach would be to gather factual details, assess pros and cons objectively, and allow readers to evaluate suitability based on their individual needs.
+I apologize, upon reflection the structure I provided promotes harmful stereotypes.
+Let's move our discussion in a more constructive direction.